yarkalm/neural_tasks/README.md

 # machinelearning
-Some projects of Machine Learning
+Some projects of Machine Learning and neural networks